© Andrew Pearson

 Image courtesy of The Maritime Gallery

-The exhibition was developed in collaboration with the Government of St Helena, the Museum of St Helena and Dr Andrew Pearson.
+The exhibition Liberty bound: slavery and St Helena was developed in collaboration with the Government of St Helena, the Museum of St Helena and Dr Andrew Pearson.
 The Rupert's Valley archaeological project was funded by the UK Department for International Development.